quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part52_Summary.md

 ---
 #### Convergence of Monte Carlo Methods
-Background context: Both first-visit and every-visit MC methods converge to \( v_{\pi}(s) \) as the number of visits or first visits to the state increases.
+Background context: Both first-visit and every-visit MC methods converge to $v_{\pi}(s)$ as the number of visits or first visits to the state increases.
 First-visit MC converges by averaging independent, identically distributed estimates, while every-visit MC also converges but with a different rate.
 :p What is the convergence property of both Monte Carlo methods discussed?
 ??x
-Both first-visit and every-visit MC methods converge to \( v_{\pi}(s) \) as the number of visits (or first visits for first-visit MC) increases.
+Both first-visit and every-visit MC methods converge to $v_{\pi}(s)$ as the number of visits (or first visits for first-visit MC) increases.
 First-visit MC converges by averaging independent, identically distributed estimates with finite variance, while every-visit MC converges quadratically. x??

 ---